sebamoralesasd/armies/README.md

 ![erd](./erd.png)

 ## Notes
- - The initial unit config from each civilization is defined as a JSON assuming unit types might change over time.
+ - The initial unit config from each civilization is defined as a JSON, assuming unit types might change over time.
  - Defeat and draw battles criteria are not defined into the Battle model.
-Might consider implement service classes for both requirements.
+Might consider implementing service classes for both requirements.